lucuma13/dit-mate/README.md

 ### ⚠️ Disclaimer

-The `lifsaver` utility  deliberately circumvents standard macOS Disk Arbitration and LIFS (Live Image File System) protections to force-mount stalled volumes.
+`lifsaver`  deliberately circumvents standard macOS Disk Arbitration and LIFS (Live Image File System) protections to force-mount stalled volumes.
 The author assumes no liability for lost or corrupted data, or hardware failures of any kind.